Sumer16/crashbnb/README.md

-# AirBnB Clone Application
+# CrashBnB Application

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started with the AirBnB Clone app
+## Getting Started with the CrashBnb app

 First, run the development server: